Unidata/Unidata-Dockerfiles/idv/CloudIDV.md

+# CloudIDV

+This docker image contains an instance of the Unidata Integrated Data Viewer (IDV) running within a virtual X11 environment.
+It is accessed via a web browser, once it is up and running.

-# Running the CloudIDV Docker Image
+#### Running the CloudIDV Docker Image

-CloudIDV is run in the following fashion:
+CloudIDV is started in the following fashion:

     $ docker run -p 6080:6080 -it unidata/cloudidv

+Alternatively, if you wish to run multiple sessions, or leverage

 ### Connecting to the CloudIDV Session